no8ody/hornet-light-installer/README.md

 1. `sudo nano config.sh` and set your domain
 2. `sudo ./hornet-installer.sh` and run the script
-3. Choose the "b" option
+3. Choose the option "11"
 4. Enter your e-mail address for notifications from LetsEncrypt
 5. Agree the terms with `A`
 6. Choose `N` next